kitnil/awesome/README.md

 ## Lua

+- [gifine](https://github.com/leafo/gifine) - Quickly record and edit gifs and videos of your desktop
 - [awesome-wm-nice](https://github.com/mut-ex/awesome-wm-nice) - An Awesome WM module that add MacOS-like window decorations, with seamless titlebars, double click to maximize, and window shade feature
 - [inspect.lua](https://github.com/kikito/inspect.lua) - Human-readable representation of Lua tables
 - [Penlight](https://github.com/lunarmodules/Penlight) - A set of pure Lua libraries focusing on input data handling (such as reading configuration files), functional programming (such as map, reduce, placeholder expressions,etc), and OS path management.
 Much of the functionality is inspired by the Python standard libraries.